 and then completed a doctorate on Old Norse-Icelandic literature.

-I have served on the Council of the Viking Society for Northern Research since 2001 and have been an editor of the Society’s journal Saga-Book since 2004 and co-editor of its Text Series since 2007.
-I am also currently on the committee of Teachers of Old English in Britain and Ireland.
+I have been a member of the Council of the Viking Society for Northern Research since 2001, an editor of the Society’s journal Saga-Book since 2004 and co-editor of its Text Series since 2007.
+I served on the committee of Teachers of Old English in Britain and Ireland from 2007 to 2014.